Serving French-language projects across Canada.

 Submission:

 Projects can be submitted at any time of the year and are reviewed on a quarterly basis.
 We prefer to review projects at an early stage of pre-development.
-To learn more about the process and criteria for submitting your project, visit the propose a project page.
+To learn more about the process and criteria for submitting your project, visit the following page:

 To submit your project, please click here.